HCrystalH/Capstone_app/README.md

 # Capstone_app

-1. Check local.properties --> sdk
+1. Check local.properties(module) - have to add by yourself --> about sdk, flutter location

 2. Check gradle-wrapper.properties